About This Drive

-Head further west to Julia Creek for spectacular outback sunsets and a chance to gaze at a thick blanket of stars that covers an outback night.
+Head further west to Julia Creek for spectacular outback sunsets and a chance to gaze at a thick blanket of stars that cover the night sky.

-Come April, the town population swells to 3000 for the annual Dirt ‘n’ Dust Festival.
-The program includes a triathlon, horse races, bull ride and typically outback novelty events such as mud snorkeling races.
+Each April, the town population swells to 3000 for the annual Dirt ‘n’ Dust Festival.
+The program includes a triathlon, horse racing, bull ride and outback novelty events such as mud snorkelling races.

-Continue along the Overlander’s Way to Cloncurry, the birthplace of the Royal Flying Doctor Service, which is as integral to outback survival today as it was when it serviced these remote outposts of Australia’s vast inland when the Reverend John Flynn launched the flying medical service in the 1920s.
-Learn how he harnessed the emerging technology of the pedal radio to pioneer outback radio communication when visiting the John Flynn Place Museum and Art Gallery.
-On the theme of aviation, visit the original Qantas hangar where the first passenger flew from Longreach to Cloncurry in 1922.
+Continue along the Overlander’s Way to Cloncurry, the birthplace of the Royal Flying Doctor Service, which is as integral to Outback survival today as it was when it serviced these remote outposts of Australia’s vast inland when the Reverend John Flynn launched the flying medical service in the 1920s.
+Learn how he harnessed the emerging technology of the pedal radio to pioneer Outback radio communication, when you visit the John Flynn Place Museum and Art Gallery.
+On the theme of aviation, visit the original Qantas hangar where the first passengers flew from Longreach to Cloncurry in 1922.

 Cloncurry was named by explorer Robert O’Hara Burke and you can see his drink bottle at the Burke and Wills display in the Cloncurry Unearthed Museum at the Mary Kathleen Memorial Park, where you can learn about the former Mary Kathleen uranium mine.

 Mount Isa is Outback Queensland’s only city and offers a melting pot mix of culture, industry, history and nature.
 The town’s major industries are mining and beef production, and visitors can experience both at the Outback at Isa visitor centre, home to the replica Hard Times Mine.
 Descend 22 metres underground to feel the earth move with the firing of the drill face and use real mining equipment.
-Outback at Isa also houses an outback park and the Riversleigh Fossil Centre.
+Outback at Isa also houses an Outback park, art gallery, museum and the Riversleigh Fossil Centre.
 Join the resident palaeontologist on a lab tour to see exciting local fossil finds.